faizilham/msc-thesis/main/ch7_implementation.typ

 x.g(1)             // identical to g.invoke(x, 1) in CFG
 ```] <lst:ExtensionInvoke>

-In the example, we assigned the extension function `f` to variable `g`, and then call `x.g()`.
+In the example, we assigned the extension function `f` to variable `g`, and then called `x.g()`.
 When the compiler transforms the AST to a CFG, the call `x.g()` is translated to `g.invoke(x)`.
-This means that the context object `x` should be treated as a parameter, and thus the analysis change the signature data type of `g` by moving the effect and utilization annotation of the context object into the first parameter, and shifting the other parameter indexes by one.
+This means that the context object `x` should be treated as a parameter, and thus the analysis changes the signature data type of `g` by moving the effect and utilization annotation of the context object into the first parameter, and shifting the other parameter indexes by one.